iOnlythinkOfOranges/City-Pollution-Reduction-Plan/README.md

 # City-Pollution-Reduction 🌆

 ## About the project 📝
 This is a simplex minimizer program.
-It loads the mitigation projects and pollutants CSV files, then solves for the optimal cost and number of project units based on the selected projects.
+It loads the mitigation projects and pollutants CSV files, then optimizes the cost and number of project units based on the selected projects.
 It follows this algorithm:
 * Set up the initial tableau
 * Transpose
 * Form the dual problem